UloE-G/Athletes-Corner/README.md

 - This page is used as a success page to show that the order has gone through.

--  It also give users a confirmation of their order number, date, details and address that will be put into the system.
+-  It also give users a confirmation of their order number, date, details, and address that will be put into the system.

 - The user is also shown which email address it will be sent  to.